instillai/Generative-Adversarial-Networks-Roadmap/README.rst

 The organization of the resources is such that the user can easily find the things he/she is looking for.
 We divided the resources to a large number of categories that in the beginning one may have a headache!!!
 However, if someone knows what is being located, it is very easy to find the most related resources.
-Even if someone doesn't know what to look for, in the beginning, the general resources have been provided.
+Even if someone doesn't know what to look for, in the beginning, the list of resources have been provided.